bbclr20/Caffe2-Examples/README.md

 Using LeNet and MLP to classify the MNIST data.

 ## 03. Iris dataset:
-Converting the feature and label of iris dataset to
+Converting the feature and label of iris dataset to floats and write to minidb.

 ## 04. CIFAR:
 Downloading and training CIFAR dataset.

+## 05. Image pre-processing:
+Pre-processing image with skimage and numpy.

 ## Reference:
 [1] https://caffe2.ai/docs/tutorials